Old Plat Historic District

-Old Plat Historic District is a national historic district located at Huntington, Huntington County, Indiana.
-The district includes 177 contributing buildings and 2 contributing structures in a mixed residential section of Huntington.
+Old Plat Historic District is a national historic district located at Huntington, Indiana.
+The district includes 177 contributing buildings and two contributing structures in a mixed residential section of Huntington.
 It developed between about 1860 and 1920 and includes notable examples of Greek Revival, Gothic Revival, Italianate, and Queen Anne style architecture.
 Notable buildings include the Mathew Luber House (c.
 1895), George W. Humbert House (c.
 1880), Trinity Methodist Episcopal Church (1914), First Church of Christ Scientist (1919, now The Quayle Vice Presidential Learning Center), and Masonic Temple (1926).

 It was listed on the National Register of Historic Places in 2000.